Urinary Catheter FAQs

 A coudé tip catheter is a type of intermittent or Foley catheter that features a curved or bent insertion tip.
-Coudé catheters are generally only used when a standard straight tip catheter cannot be inserted easily or comfortably.
+Coudé catheters are generally only used when a standard straight tip catheter cannot be inserted easily or comfortably through the urethra.

 What is a closed system catheter?

 A closed system catheter is a self-contained, sterile, pre-lubricated catheter housed within a collection bag.
 The collection bag eliminates the need to void the urine into a receptacle or toilet.
 As with all other types of catheters, it drains the bladder while bringing the comfort and convenience of a pre-lubricated, all-in-one system.
 Closed system catheters may minimize the risk of UTIs, thanks to the touchless or no-touch feature of a gripping sleeve or a way to manipulate the catheter from the bag into your urethra without directly touching and contaminating the tube on its way to your bladder.
 In addition, a closed system catheter features a soft, flexible introducer tip to help the catheter tube bypass the highest concentrations of bacteria on its way into the urethra.
 Find out more with our blog post that further explains the different parts of a closed system catheter.

 Is it possible to catheterize in a public restroom?

 Absolutely!
 For many people, it’s not always possible to be in the comfort of your own bathroom at home when it is time to self-cath.
 Cathing in public restrooms is actually much easier than it may seem at first.
 We know you can’t always guarantee the sterility of the restrooms you’re at when in public, at work, at school, or on vacation, so a product like a hydrophilic catheter or a closed system catheter may help make the process a little more convenient while reducing the risk of infection.
 These types of urinary catheter products can also keep your hands off of the catheter tube itself while making the process more comfortable.